Skip to main content

 For additional information about the Company’s business strategy, see the Strategi page>>

-To successfully implement the Company’s business strategy and sustainability agenda in the long and short term, the Company must be able to recruit and retain qualified senior executives.
+To successfully implement the Company’s business strategy and sustainability plan in the long and short term, the Company must be able to recruit and retain qualified senior executives.
 An important component is being able to offer a competitive total remuneration, as enabled by these guidelines.

 The variable cash remuneration covered by these guidelines shall aim at promoting the business strategy and long-term interests of the Company.